 Passionate and visionary, Euphemia captures the idealistic and open-minded nature of the INFP.
 Unlike the majority of her family, she has compassion for the “Elevens” and realizes that everyone should be treated equally.
 With her intuition, she is able to think outside the box to find solutions to problems that face humanity.
 Her integrity and strong moral compass guide her and land her as the #1 Kindest Character in Anime.

 “Behind every beautiful thing there’s some kind of pain.” – Levy McGarden

 Cheerful and kind-spirited, Levy McGarden follows her heart and values in every decision she makes.
-In typical INFP fashion, she adores books and forms friendships around a love of shared stories.
+Like most INFPs, she adores books and forms friendships around a love of shared stories.
 One unique quality of Levy is that she can see the goodness even in the most brutal characters, going so far as to forgive Gajeel Redfox even after he tortured her earlier in the series.
 She looks at the inside rather than judging by outside appearances and behavior.